Elkton, Missouri

 Elkton is an unincorporated community in Hickory County, in the U.S. state of Missouri.

 History

-A post office called Elkton was established in 1845, and remained in operation until 1955.
+A post office at Elkton was established in 1845, and remained in operation until 1955.
+The post office was a Flag Stop during the Butterfield Overland Mail period 1858–1861.
+Yoast Station was just 2.2 mi south of the post office and was a horse change-over for the Butterfield Stagecoach.
 The community was named for the abundance of deer near the original town site.

 Notable person

 Hattie Helen Gould Beck (stage name Sally Rand), an early movie and stage star, was born at Elkton in 1904.